About insurance and billing at Princeton Radiation Oncology.

 You will receive a monthly statement for all charges considered “patient responsibility.”
 Our policy is that all payments should be made in no more than 90 days.
 For your convenience, we accept most major credit cards.
 Please contact our billing department if you need special arrangements.

 Princeton Radiation Oncology works with you and your insurance company to make sure you get the cancer care you need.
 Our job is to give you easy access to top-quality, comprehensive, leading edge cancer treatment.
-At PRO we focus on every patient, individually.
+At Princeton Radiation Oncology we focus on every patient, individually.